rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 ### The binomial confidence interval

-Bootstrapping is nice but sampling is a pretty heavy process for evaluating a percentage.
+Bootstrapping is simple and intuitive but sampling is a pretty heavy process for evaluating a percentage.

 **Question**: Is there a way to compute directly the confidence using the numbers of surveyed persons and the percentage?

 Of course, there is!
 This is called the binomial estimator.

-The binomial estimator considers the problem the opposite way: how likely it is that my observations are sampled from my percentage.
-Concretely, I know that I 64% of french people plan to watch the games, how likely is it that in my sample of 100 persons, 64 of them are going to watch the football games?
+The binomial estimator considers the problem the opposite way: how likely it is that the results of the survey are sampled from the percentage.
+Concretely, we know that 64% of french people plan to watch the games, how likely is it that in a sample of 100 persons, 64 of them are going to watch the football games?

 <div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
 For 100 surveyed persons, the probability that 64 of them plan to watch the game, if the expected percentage is 64%, is equal to 8.29%.